Sharing is caring!

 how to crochet a granny square

-Repeat previous step to complete first round: (3 dc, ch 2) 2 more times.
+Repeat the previous step to complete the first round: (3 dc, ch 2) 2 more times.

-Each set of chain 2 in first row will be for the corners.
-You will notice a tiny square is already forming as soon as you finish this first round.
+Each set of chain 2 in the first row will be for the corners.
+As soon as you finish this first round, a tiny square will form.

 At the end of this round, join with a slip stitch to initial ch 3.
 Pull the tail of the magic circle to tighten up the circle.
-You may come back later with a darning needle to secure that tail at the back of the work.
+You may return later with a darning needle to secure that tail at the back of the work.

 5. Chain 4 and make round two